triton-droids/simulation/task3/README.md

 # Task 3: Reinforcement Learning
-In this task, you will begin to explore reinforcement learning (RL) for robotic control.
-The goal is for the Panda robot arm to learn to pick up a cube and place it into the bin.
+In this task, you’ll use reinforcement learning (RL) to teach a Panda robot arm to pick up a cube and place it into a bin.
+Unlike imitation learning, RL learns from interaction and reward signals, no expert demos required.

-Unlike imitation learning, RL does not rely on expert demonstrations.
-Instead, the robot will learn by interacting with the environment, receiving feedback in the form of rewards.
-You will define the task setup, success conditions, and reward function, which will guide the learning process.

 You will implement the environment class using MJX, similar to Task 2.
 For some information on MJX, see the official [MJX documentation](https://mujoco.readthedocs.io/en/stable/mjx.html).

-Specifically, your MJX environment should:
+Your environment should:
-- Define initialization conditions for all objects and the robot
+- Initialize the scene (robot, cube, bin) and any randomization ranges.
-- Specify success and failure conditions for the task, using the environment state at each time step
+- Define success/failure conditions using the state at each step.
-- Create a dense reward function that encourages the robot to pick up the cube and place it in the bin
+- Provide a dense reward that encourages (i) reaching, (ii) grasping/lifting, and (iii) transporting/placing.

-Once your environment is complete, the provided training script will allow you to train a neural network policy using RL.

-Along the way, you will gain experience with:
-- Designing reward functions that guide learning and verify task solvability
-- Understanding the role of environment initialization and randomization in RL
+>Keep it simple first.
+You can expand later.

 By the end of this task, you should feel confident in designing and implementing reinforcement learning environments, reasoning about reward shaping, and training policies to control a robot in simulation.